ZhijieFan/Anderson-Model/README.md

 # Anderson-Model
 This is a simple program that can solve Anderson-Model via exact diagonalization method.
+For now the problem can solve the Anderson-model on a 2-D square lattice.
+The main idea is to first create a matrix reperentation of the Hamiltonian, and then diagonalize it to obtain the eigenvalues and the corresponding eigenvectors.
+The density of state, the inverse participation ratio and the partition function of the system can be calculated.
+In the Anderson-Model, the inverse participation ratio is of particular interest, because it characterizes the degree of wavefunction localization.
-For the diagonalization, I use the Armadillo library.
+For the diagonalization, I use the Armadillo library which is a very user friendly library.
+Maybe I will write my own linear algebra code someday.